Outdoor Dog Photography

 My dog is shy, anxious, and/or reactive—what do you do to handle that?

-I totally understand this, as my dog is all three.
+I totally understand this, as my dog is all three and I wrote a thorough blog post to cover this.
 We can schedule sessions earlier in the morning and/or use locations with minimal dogs around.
 We'll also discuss triggers, so they can be taken into account when choosing a location.
-I know it takes time for a dog to familiarize themself with a space, and that time is built into the session.
+I know it takes time for a dog to familiarize themself with a space, and that time is built into the session (that said, 90 minutes is not a hard limit).
 I'm also a firm believer in positive reinforcement, such as through treats or praise.

 What are your rescheduling, cancellation, and refund policies?